 Spend one day in Sintra Itinerary – Pena Palace and more

 We understand that the Pena Palace is ONE of the most important reasons to visit Sintra.
 Totally we get it.
-But other then the Pena Palace and park, there are many other amazing things to do in one day in Sintra itinerary.
+But other then the Pena Palace and park, there are many amazing things to do in one day in Sintra itinerary.

 Pena Palace and Park – Palácio Nacional da Pena